google/closure-compiler-npm/README.md

 ```

 ### Running the compiler using nailgun
+*Note: nailgun users are encouraged to try the native binary viersions where available.*

 This gets around the long startup time of Google Closure Compiler using
 [Nailgun](https://github.com/facebook/nailgun), which runs a single java process in the background
 and keeps all of the classes loaded.